 It is a shame that more of these life stories will never be told again.
 For the older stones, there is no one now living who remembers those buried there, or even remembers anyone who remembered them.
 It has been centuries since the last mourner visited some of these graves, and left a bunch of flowers in memory of the person whose name is etched on the headstone.
 The story of their life, as vibrant and interesting though it may have been, has receded, as countless others, into the faded fabric of time.

-These thoughts were occupying my mind one Cape Cod summer day when I was 12 years old, and had wandered down the street from my house to the little cemetery, located now behind the town offices, but in what was once a small churchyard.
+These thoughts were occupying my mind one Cape Cod summer day when I was 12 years old, and had wandered down the street from my house to the little cemetery, located now behind an empty lot, but in what was probably once a small churchyard.
 It was the daisies that had attracted me, tempting me to hop the fence that enclosed the cemetery, and pick a bouquet of pure white blossoms, nodding in the summer breeze.
 I stopped at a few of the ancient grave stones and read the names and dates, many written in an old script that was difficult to make out, although the letters were still clear.
 I was fascinated by the little rhymes and epitaphs that were often placed below the birth and death dates of the person buried there.